Amount: £57 500.00

 Stigma has been identified as the most significant challenge for people living with HIV and AIDS, stopping many from accessing health services early.

+Children’s Radio Foundation are training mentors and young people in Cape Town to use radio as a tool to get young people talking about HIV/AIDS in their community.
 A project entitled ‘Future Positive‘ will train 12 facilitators to lead radio training workshops for 70 young people, increasing airtime allocated to discussions about HIV/AIDS by 200% and creating over 200 hours of relevant content directed at young people.

 Through radio training and broadcast, stories will be shared, fostering dialogue within the wider community.
 Young people at clinics and community centres will be trained to host talk shows and facilitate events within the community, involving decision makers, policy stakeholders and other young people.